 Permission to study the archival material does not itself include the right to photocopy or publish the contents.
 Photocopies of certain archival material may be granted at the discretion of archives staff.
 There is no fee for copies.

-Researchers wishing to quote from, copy, or publish in full or in part any documents held by CAA’s Archives should request permission to do so in advance from the Executive Director or the archivist.
+Researchers wishing to quote from, copy, or publish in full or in part any documents held by CAA’s Archives should request permission to do so in advance from the Executive Director.
+Contact information and methods can be found on our staff page.
 Where CAA does not own or control the relevant intellectual property rights in the archival material, it may not be able to grant permission to publish, and the researcher may need to secure this permission himself or herself from the copyright owner.